 Applied sciences and the study of machines

 The compound pulley was known in Aristotle's time and the screw for raising water was invented in Syracuse by Archimedes.
-Much Greek technology, however was also developed at Alexandria where, in about 200 BC, Ctesibius designed water clocks and a force-pump, and in the first century AD hero not only developed the study of machines and pneumatic devices (although e failed to find practical uses for his inventions) but also improved surveying techniques.
+Much Greek technology, however was also developed at Alexandria where, in about 200 BC, Ctesibius designed water clocks and a force-pump, and in the 1st century AD hero not only developed the study of machines and pneumatic devices (although e failed to find practical uses for his inventions) but also improved surveying techniques.
 The discovery of a mechanically geared "computer" for astronomical calculations suggests that Alexandrian technology had a wide influence.